How do I qualify for extended time on the SAT and ACT?

 If I get extra time on the SAT and ACT, which one is the better test for me?

-Will colleges know I got extra time on the SAT or ACT?
+Will colleges know I got extended time on the SAT or ACT?

 No. Your accommodations are your protected health information.
 Colleges will not know that you had extended time in school or on any standardized exams.
 Only after you enroll will you tell a college that you have accommodations so that you can receive those accommodations in college as well.

-The Format of the SAT with Extended Time
+The Format of Extended Time on the SAT

 On the SAT, students with extended time also get additional breaks.